Skip to main content

 The first milestone was achieved in December 2022, when the Trust was awarded a £574,000 grant from The National Lottery Heritage Fund to support the development phase.

-By January 2024, we are looking to appoint the main contractor who will design and plan the works programme over the summer.
-We will be seeking further grant funding and support from local businesses and philanthropists, which will be vital in enabling us to deliver the project.
+We will soon be appointing the main contractor who will design and plan the works programme.
+Also, we are seeking further grant funding and support from local businesses and philanthropists, which will be vital in enabling us to deliver the project.

 We are planning to close the lift in early summer 2025 and reopen it 12-18 months later.
 This means that boaters and visitors can expect to enjoy a full season of boating in 2024 and potentially a short window around the following Easter, before it is wrapped in a protective encapsulation skin to give it a special 150th anniversary upgrade.